tsliwowicz/crayon/README.md

 Change Log
 ----------

 2013-08-05 -
+* Fixed support for firefox & changed layouts to be non tabular
+* Added more keywords

+2013-08-05 -
 * Adjusted hour aggregation
 * Added combined option to munin plugin
+* Added more keywords

 2013-08-04 -
 * Complete re-write using filesystem for higher performance